Effective User Personas

 - They are easy to remember and bring up in discussions

-- They help you make a decision, when faced with choices
+- They help you decide when faced with choices

-Just like good design principles, personas aren’t effective if they can’t help you make a decision when faced with choices.
+Like good design principles, personas aren’t effective if they can’t help you decide.

 How we define our personas